Mile End, Montreal

 Mile End is a neighbourhood and municipal electoral district in the city of Montreal, Quebec, Canada.
-It is part of the Plateau-Mont-Royal borough in terms of Montreal's municipal politics.
+It is located in the city’s Plateau-Mont-Royal borough.

 Description

-Since the 1980s Mile End has been known for its culture as an artistic neighbourhood, home to artists, musicians, writers, and filmmakers such as Arcade Fire, Bran Van 3000, Ariane Moffatt, Grimes, Sean Michaels, Plants and Animals, and Mac Demarco, etc. Many art galleries, designers' workshops, boutiques and cafés are found in the neighbourhood, which have played a large role in Mile End being included on numerous lists outlining the world's most cool and unique neighbourhoods.
+Since the 1980s Mile End has been known for its culture as an artistic neighbourhood, home to artists, musicians, writers, and filmmakers such as Arcade Fire, Bran Van 3000, Godspeed You!
+Black Emperor, Ariane Moffatt, Grimes, Plants and Animals, Wolf Parade and Mac Demarco.
+Many art galleries, designers' workshops, boutiques and cafés are found in the neighbourhood, which have played a large role in Mile End being included on numerous lists outlining the world's most cool and unique neighbourhoods.

 The comic book company Drawn & Quarterly was founded in Mile End in 1989, and in 2007 opened up a flagship store on Bernard that is now regarded as the literary hub of the neighbourhood.
-In 1993 a former Anglican church (south of St. Viateur on Park Ave.) was transformed into Mile End Library.
-This opened the door for a community artistic movement that first hosted exhibitions from Images de Femmes in 1994–present, and later a variety of other exhibits.
+In 1993 a former Anglican church (south of St. Viateur on Park Ave.) was transformed into Mile End Library, renamed Mordecai Richler Library in 2015.
+This opened the door for a community artistic movement that first hosted exhibitions from Images de Femmes in 1994, and later a variety of other exhibits.
 In 1998 Mile End art gallery and co-op Ame Art were formed with the assistance of the Park YMCA.
 The computer graphics software house Discreet Logic made a mark on the area by renovating part of an old clothing factory in 1993.
-In 1997, this space became the new Montreal studios of computer game developer Ubisoft, expanded since to take over the remainder of the building.
+In 1997, this space became the new Montreal studios of computer game developer Ubisoft, which has since expanded to take over the remainder of the building.

 Mile End became noticeably gentrified during the 1980s and 90s, and rents continue to increase while shops become more upscale – notably the Laurier West strip.
 Many small businesses have been closing because of the rent spikes, notably on Bernard Street, and Saint Viateur avenue.
-Citizens have been protesting against these rent spikes, such as in an event in March 2021 when hundreds of people showed up at an old bookstore on Saint Viateur Avenue with their favorite books to support this cornerstone of the community, which was in danger of closing.
+Citizens have been protesting against these rent spikes, such as in an event in March 2021 when hundreds of people showed up at an old bookstore, S.W.
+Welch, on Saint Viateur Avenue with their favorite books to support this cornerstone of the community, which was in danger of closing.
+S.W.
+Welch closed its doors in July 2023.
 These factors have subsequently moved much of the artist community and poorer residents of Mile End further away from Downtown Montreal to Park Extension and other adjacent neighbourhoods.

 The writer Mordecai Richler grew up on Saint Urbain Street in the 1930s and 40s, and wrote about the neighbourhood in several of his novels.
 Wilensky's Light Lunch, which is still open on Fairmount at Clark, features memorably in The Apprenticeship of Duddy Kravitz and the film based on it.

 The independent comics publisher Drawn & Quarterly maintains its head office and flagship store in Mile End.
 Imago Theatre, a feminist theatre company and one of the oldest Anglophone theatres in Montreal, is located in the neighbourhood.
 William Shatner grew up in Mile End until he moved to Notre-Dame-de-Grâce during his high school years.